-Sometimes you want to find pages on your site that contain specific HTML elements, or elements that are required to be structured a certain way.
+Siteimprove Policy can help users to find pages on that contain specific HTML elements, or elements that are required to be structured a certain way.

-This can in some instances be done using regular expressions set up by our dedicated Siteimprove team, but many cases they can be extremely hard to address.
+This can be done using regular expressions set up by our dedicated Siteimprove team, or in some cases with CSS selectors.

-Therefore, based on user-cases put forward to us by Policy customers, we are introducing a new rule within the Content category - CSS Selector.
+Based on user-cases put forward to us by Policy customers, we introduced the CSS Selector Content category in Policy.

 About CSS selectors